zhehaowang/icn-tutorial-app/README.md

 ### Online trial

-Please try the app out at: http://memoria.ndn.ucla.edu/icn-tutorial/icn-tutorial-app (For now, please use **Firefox** only; tested with 40 and 41)
+Please try the app out at: http://memoria.ndn.ucla.edu/icn-tutorial/icn-tutorial-app (For now, please use **Firefox** > 40)

-Please request a certificate at: http://memoria.ndn.ucla.edu:5000 (For now, please ignore the instructions there, and follow the steps in this document)
+Please request a certificate at: http://memoria.ndn.ucla.edu:5000, and follow the instructions there, or the instructions below.

-_You can use the online demo without getting certified, but the messages will be marked in a different color, and it will take much longer for the messages to get displayed.
-(Other participant keeps trying to verify)_
+_You can use the online demo without getting certified, but the messages will be marked in a different (grey) color._

 ### How to use